Steppe Military District

 The Steppe Military District (Степной военный округ (СВО)) was a military district of the Soviet Union, formed twice.
 It was first formed in April 1943 during World War II near Voronezh as a strategic reserve, and after the beginning of the Battle of Kursk in July it became the Steppe Front.
-Postwar, the district was formed for a second time in Kazakhstan in July 1945 and demobilized troops among other duties before being disbanded in May 1946.
+Postwar, the district was formed for a second time in Kazakhstan in July 1945 and demobilised troops among other duties before being disbanded in May 1946.

 First formation

 The Steppe Military District was first formed during World War II on 15 April 1943 in accordance with a Stavka directive of 13 April by the renaming of the Reserve Front, which had been formed from the 41st Army headquarters shortly before.
-The district served as a strategic reserve for Stavka, and its headquarters was organized on tables of organization and equipment for a field front command.
-It was initially commanded and organized by Lieutenant General (later Colonel General) Markian Popov.
+The district served as a strategic reserve for Stavka, and its headquarters was organised on tables of organisation and equipment for a field front command.
+It was initially commanded and organised by Lieutenant General (later Colonel General) Markian Popov.
 The district headquarters was located near Voronezh in the villages of Somovo, Novaya Usman, Babilovo, Rykan, Khrenovoye, and others at various points in time.
 It initially included the 24th (redesignated the 4th Guards Army on 16 April), 46th, 47th, 53rd, 66th (redesignated the 5th Guards Army on 5 May), 5th Guards Tank, and 5th Air Armies, as well as separate units completing their formation.